dleslie/emacs.d/README.md

 emacs.d
 =======

-A collection of my emacs settings, tuned for Emacs 24.3 and higher.
+A collection of my emacs settings.

 Setup
 =====

-This is Linux-focused, but wherever possible this configuration also works with Windows.
-I use MSYS2 alongside of the official distributions of the various supported languages.

 * Link this repository to ~/.emacs.d